project-alpha-ml/project-alpha-ml.github.io/index.markdown

 ## Explore the Work

-- **[Predictions](/predictions)**: Find predictions for stocks expected to make significant moves in the next 10 trading days, updated daily before the US market opens.
+- **[Predictions](/predictions)**: Find predictions for stocks expected to make significant moves in the next 10 trading days, updated daily before the U.S. market opens.
-- **[Portfolios](/portfolios)**: Discover the composition of each portfolio, updated hourly during regular US market hours.
+- **[Portfolios](/portfolios)**: Discover the composition of each portfolio, updated hourly during standard U.S. market hours.
-- **[Performance](/performance)**: View the cumulative performance of the portfolios against the S&P 500 TR, updated hourly during regular US market hours.
+- **[Performance](/performance)**: View the cumulative performance of each portfolio against the S&P 500 TR, updated hourly during standard U.S. market hours.
 - **[Sign Up](/signup)**: Subscribe to the mailing list for future updates.

 ## A Note to Visitors